 The transfer tax on non-residential properties and acquisitions of properties by legal entities and private parties that are not going to live in these properties for the long term is 10.4 per cent based on market value.
 Some exemptions are available, e.g. for mergers, split ups and reorganisations.

 The real estate transfer tax on dwellings is subject to a lower rate of two per cent, if the acquirer will actually occupy the home for permanent living.
+The acquisition of just the so-called ‘economic ownership’ of a dwelling can also be included under this rate.
+Homes to be acquired for rental purposes are subject to the general transfer tax rate of 10.4 per cent based on market value.

 Apart from the mentioned two per cent rate on dwellings, an exemption is available for ‘starters’ on the housing market.
 This exemption is applicable to any adult younger than 35 years of age when purchasing a dwelling for which the exemption is claimed.
-The exemption is only applicable on homes with a maximum purchase price of 510,000 euros (2024) .
+The exemption is only applicable on homes with a maximum purchase price of 525,000 euro (2025).
 Furthermore, this exemption is subject to the condition that the acquirer will actually occupy the home for permanent living.
 Someone can only claim this exemption for the acquisition of a home once per lifetime.
 In some cases persons who have already purchased a home previously, but without using the exemption, can still claim the exemption for a successive acquisition if they are still younger than 35 years of age at the moment of the successive acquisition.

 Another exemption is available for situations in which a dwelling has been sold in the past under repurchase condition and the property is indeed repurchased.
-Housing corporations and property developers use these type of conditions (‘verkoopregulerend beding’) in the case they sell dwellings to low income households often at reduced prices.
+Housing corporations and property developers use these type of conditions (‘verkoopregulerend beding’) in the case they sell dwellings to low-income households often at reduced prices.
 If the purchasers want to resell the dwelling, by this condition they cannot sell it to any market party at a higher market value, but must resell the property to the housing corporation or developer at a set price.
 For such repurchases an exemption of real estate transfer tax is available.

 The acquisition of shares in an entity that owns real estate may also be subject to transfer tax if that entity is characterised as a ‘real estate entity’.
 The threshold for qualifying as a real estate entity is met if, at the time of acquisition of the shares or in the preceding year, more than 50 per cent of the assets of the entity consists of or has consisted of real estate situated within and/or outside the Netherlands, and at least 30 per cent consists of or has consisted of real estate situated within the Netherlands.